 The PFE is an estimate of the exposure relating to the future cash flows of derivatives.
-It is based upon the remaining duration and the type of the derivative.
+It is based upon the type and remaining duration of the derivative.

 Permanent interest bearing shares (PIBS)

 Unsecured, deferred shares that, under transitional rules, are a form of Additional Tier 1 capital.
 PIBS rank behind the claims of all depositors and creditors of the Society other than the Society's CCDS.